dgaydukov/cert-aws/sa/files/sa.md

 ```
 IAM auth - you can access db not with username/password but by using iam permission (use `sa/cloudformation/rds-multi-az.yml` to test it out):
 * by default it disabled
-* you should explicitly enable it by setting `EnableIAMDatabaseAuthentication: true` in cf template (you can also enable it from cli)
+* you should explicitly enable it by setting `EnableIAMDatabaseAuthentication: true` in CF template (you can also enable it from cli)
 * it can only work over ssl (it won't work without secure connection)
 * You first create user then role with policy to this user:
 ```